 Hillman is a tiny city located in the state of Minnesota.
 With a population of 22 people and just one neighborhood, Hillman is the 531st largest community in Minnesota.
 There's nothing like the smell of a brand new house, and in Hillman, you'll find that a large proportion of houses were recently built.
 New growth in residential real estate is an indication that people are choosing to move to Hillman, and putting down their money on brand new construction.
 Hillman’s real estate is, on average, some of the newest in the nation.
 Hillman does seem to be experiencing an influx of affluent people, because the median household income is $66,250.00.

-When you are in Hillman, you'll notice that it is more blue-collar than most other communities in America.
-45.45% of Hillman’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Hillman is generally considered to be a blue-collar town.
+45.45% of the Hillman workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Hillman is a city of sales and office workers, production and manufacturing workers, and construction workers and builders.
 There are especially a lot of people living in Hillman who work in office and administrative support (18.18%), maintenance occupations (9.09%), and teaching (9.09%).

 You will also find that a lot of people in Hillman work in agricultural jobs - much more than in the average community in America.
 This will be quite apparent if you drive around town, as much of the landscape is dedicated to farms.